claudiofreitas/iron-blood/README.md

 The project was generated using the Remix Grunge Stack as mentioned in the boilerplate below.

-After cloning the project, duplicate the file `.env.example` naming the duplication as `.env`.
+After cloning the project, duplicate the file `.env.example`, naming the duplication as `.env`.

 For now the value of the variables will not matter, but they need to exist.

 Then run `yarn install` followed by `yarn dev`.
-After it prints "💿 Built in ##ms", scroll to verify which port it started the server and verify in the browser that the same address can be accessed without errors.
+After it prints "💿 Built in ##ms", scroll up to verify which port it started the server and verify in the browser that the same address can be accessed without errors.

 ---